-W ould the project: Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact III. .
-Air Quality No mitigation is necessary.
-Mi tigation Measures e project site does not contain farmland or fores oject would not result in any conversion in farmla he e) Involve other changes in the existing environment of due to their location or nature, could result in conversal farmland, to non-agricultural use or conversion of fland to non-forest use? ersion of $\boxtimes$ No forest land exists on or near the site; therefore , no impac s would oc cur. d) Result in the loss of forest land or conversion of for to non-forest use? est land $\boxtimes$ e project site is not zoned for timberland or othe est land; therefore, no impacts would occur. er forestry ( uses and d oes not contai n timberland or c) Conflict with existing zoning for, or cause rezoning land (as defined in Public Resources Code section 1 timberland (as defined by Public Resources Code s 4526), or timberland zoned Timberland Production defined by Government Code section 51104(g))?
-2220(g)), section nitial Study Checklist Air Quality
+ould the project: Conflict with or obstruct implementation of the applicable air Significant Impact Mitigation Incorporated Significant Impact No Impact Potentially Less-than- Significant Impact with Less-than- III.
+Air Quality INO -------------------------------------- tigation Measures mitigation is necessary. pro e project site does not contain farmland or forest land.
+N oject would not result in any conversion in farmland; ther he e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? \boxtimes No forest land exists on or near the site; therefore, no impa acts would oc cur. d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes e project site is not zoned for timberland or other forestryest land; therefore, no impacts would occur. y uses and d oes not contai n timberland or c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))?
+III.
+A Air Quality

-San Diego County is currently designated as a nonattainment area for the Federal standards for ozone (O3) as well as the State standards for O3, particulate matter less than or equal to 10 microns (PM10), and particulate matter less than or equal to 2.5 microns (PM2.5).
+San Diego County is currently designated as a nonattainment area for the Federal standards for ozone (O3) as well as the State standards for O3, particulate matter less than or equal to 10 microns (PM10), and particulate matter less than or equal to 2.5 microns (PM{2.5}).
 The Regional Air Quality Strategy (RAQS) and the San Diego region's portion of the SIP are the region's plans for attainment and maintaining air quality standards.
 The RAQS rely on information from the California Air Resources Board (CARB) and the San Diego Association of Governments (SANDAG), including projected growth in the County, and all other source emissions to project future emissions and determine the strategies necessary to reduce stationary source emissions through regulatory controls.
 Projects that propose development that is consistent with the land use designations and growth anticipated by the local general plans and SANDAG are, by definition, consistent with the RAQS and SIP.
 The proposed project does not propose any changes to existing or planned land uses that would facilitate unplanned growth; thus, the proposed project is consistent with the region's adopted growth projections and air quality standards.
 Because the proposed project includes development that is consistent with the planned uses for the site, the proposed project would not conflict with or obstruct implementation of the RAQS or SIP; therefore, no impacts would occur.